milanimcgraw/DDPM-DDIM-Diffusion-Models/README.md

 - **HTML(animation_ddpm.to_jshtml()) and HTML(animation.to_jshtml()):** displays the animations

 > [!NOTE]
-> This code is modified from: https://github.com/cloneofsimo/minDiffusion.
-> Diffusion model is based on Denoising.
-> Diffusion Probabilistic Models and Denoising Diffusion Implicit Models.
-> Type Markdown and LaTeX: 𝛼2.
+> This code is modified from, https://github.com/cloneofsimo/minDiffusion.
+Diffusion model is based on [Denoising Diffusion Probabilistic Models](https://arxiv.org/abs/2006.11239) and [Denoising Diffusion Implicit Models](https://arxiv.org/abs/2010.02502).
+Type Markdown and LaTeX: 𝛼2.